 The instrument is a fully automated adsorption/desorption sampling device (ADS) coupled with an automatic gas chromatograph with a mass spectrometric detector (GC-MS).
 The system provides 6 air samples during 24 hours.
-The instrument is the same instrument as the ones located at the SOGE stations Mace Head and Jungfraujoch and all the five AGAGE sites.
+The instrument is the same instrument as the ones located at the SOGE stations Mace Head and Jungfraujoch and it has until recently been used as the standard instrument at all AGAGE sites.
 The four sites within the SOGE project are using calibration tanks, which are pressurized simultaneously at Mace Head and then calibrated to AGAGE (Advanced Global Atmospheric Gases Experiment) scale.

 The instrument is remote controlled from NILU, but there is a daily inspection at the site from personnel from the Norwegian Polar Institute.
 There are about 4 to 6 visits from NILU each year for major maintenance work.
 All data are transferred to NILU on a daily basis.
-All data are processed by software, which is common for all AGAGE and SOGE stations.
+All data are processed by software common for all AGAGE and SOGE stations.